alteryx/compose/README.md

 # Example

-Imagine you have a table of sensor data from different machines.
-It has columns for `reading_id`, `timestamp`, `machine_setting`, `machine_id`, `voltage`, and `current`
+Imagine you have a table of transactions from different customers.
+It has columns for `transaction_id`, `timestamp`, `department`, `customer_id`, `transaction_type`, `amount`.

-You want to extract label times for each machine where the label is average sensor reading for voltage is the next 5 observations.
+You want to extract label times for each customer where the label is total purchase amount over the next 5 transactions that are purchases.

-We also want to take those label times and transform them into binary labels if the average was above X.
+We also want to take those label times and transform them into binary labels if the total was above X.

 We also want to take those label times and shift the time 1 hour earlier, so we can predict in advanced.